notedhelms/accelerators/docs/classic-templates/Iterating-Collections.md

 [Download Rule Assets
 ](https://minhaskamal.github.io/DownGit/#/home?url=https://github.com/corticon/templates/blob/main/classic-templates/Iterating-Collections/Rule%20Assets.zip)
-* Use with Corticon classic? ✅
-* Use with Corticon.js? ❌

 ---
 This sample demonstrates how to solve the problem of grouping like entities then performing calculations on their attributes' values.
 The objective is to identify instances of `Shipment` with identical values for the attribute `Shipment.postcode`.